tjohnsonMSU/MSU2U-iOS/README.md

 MSU2U-iOS
 =========

+About:
+MSU2U-iOS is an iOS application developed by students for Midwestern State University.
+The application seeks to provide a functional and convenient means of easily accessing faculty directories, news, maps, sports, campus events, social media, and other such information.
+The MSU2U project provides the student developers with a valuable experience in which fundamentals of mobile application development are learned in the context of a team environment.

+An Android version of the application is also concurrently being developed, and may be found at https://github.com/MSU2U/MSU2U-Android.

 How to use:

 1. Create a folder somewhere on your computer to store the project.
 If using the Terminal, type 'mkdir MSU2U-iOS' for example.